-LOCAL model.
-In the area of distributed graph algorithms, there are two widely used models of computing: LOCAL and CONGEST [33].
+In the area of distributed graph algorithms, there are two widely used models of computing: LOCAL and CONGEST [40].
 The LOCAL model is strictly stronger than the CONGEST model; as we are interested in lower bounds, we will here use the LOCAL model to make our result as widely applicable as possible.

 In the LOCAL model, each node is labeled with a unique identifier.
-If there are n nodes in the network, the unique identifiers are some subset of $\{1, 2, ..., poly(n)\}$ .
+If there are n nodes in the network, the unique identifiers are some subset of $\{1, 2, ..., poly(n)\}$.
 Put otherwise, the unique identifiers are $O(\log n)$ -bit natural numbers.
 We assume that the nodes know n, which can be done without loss of generality as we are proving impossibility results.

 Other than the assumption of unique identifiers, the model of computing is the same as what we already used in Section 3: nodes are computational entities, edges are communication links, and computation proceeds in synchronous communication rounds.
+The computational power of each entity and the bandwidth is not limited, that is, each node can send messages of arbitrary size and can perform local computation of arbitrary complexity.
 Initially, each node knows its own unique identifier.
-In each round, each node can send an arbitrary message to each of its neighbors, then receive a message from each neighbor, and update its own state.
+In each round, each node can:

+- send an arbitrary message to each of its neighbors; - receive a message from each neighbor; - · perform some local computation and update its own state.